WICG/EventListenerOptions/explainer.md

 ## EventListenerOptions

 First, we need a mechanism for attaching additional information to an event listener.
-Today the `capture` argument to `addEventListener` is the closest example of something like this, but it's usage is pretty opaque:
+Today the `capture` argument to `addEventListener` is the closest example of something like this, but its usage is pretty opaque:

 ```javascript
   document.addEventListener('touchstart', handler, true);